lenzenmi/btrsnap/README.rst

     optional arguments:
-      -h, --help       show this help message and exit -r, --recursive  Instead, create a snapshot in each subdirectory of PATH.
+      -h, --help       show this help message and exit -r, --recursive  Instead, create a snapshot inside of each directory located inside of PATH
-      -d, --delete     Delete all but 5 snapshots in PATH.
-May be modified by -k, --keep
-      -k N, --keep N   keep N snapshots when deleting.
+      -k N, --keep N   After creating, delete all but N snapshots

 list:
 ~~~~~